willardshikami/Calculator/README.md

 # Calculator
-A NOT basic calculator app, its better.
+A NOT so basic calculator app, its better.